Before and After Gallery

 Crowding Treated with Bite Plate

 A Bite Plate helps correct a deep overbite.
-It is an appliance that impact the upper front teeth and help your teeth move in their correct positions.
+It is an appliance that impacts the upper front teeth and helps your teeth move in their correct positions.
 This is placed on the upper teeth to build a barrier against the upper incisors.
-This lets the lower incisors to open the bite allowing for the teeth in the back to erupt properly.
+This lets the lower incisors open the bite, allowing for the teeth in the back to erupt properly.

 Take a look at our before and after pictures of patients that used a bite plate to correct their overbite!